Logo Icon

 2. Scaled Score

-A normalised score adjusts for varying difficulty levels across CAT exam slots.
+A normalized score adjusts for varying difficulty levels across CAT exam slots.

-• Conducted in multiple sessions, normalisation ensures fairness.
+• Conducted in multiple sessions, normalization ensures fairness.

 • Tougher slots may lead to upward scaling, easier ones may lead to downward scaling.